-The deadline for Fall first-year applications to Texas Tech University is Aug 1.
+The deadline for Fall first-year applications to Texas Tech is Aug 1.

-The deadline for Fall transfer applications to Texas Tech University is Continuous processing.
+The deadline for Fall transfer applications to Texas Tech is Continuous processing.

 Check the school website for more information about deadlines for specific programs or special admissions programs

-The median ACT score of an admitted student to Texas Tech University is 24.
-Students with an ACT score of 27 and above have a good chance of getting into Texas Tech University.
+The median ACT score of an admitted student to Texas Tech is 25.
+Students with an ACT score of 27 and above have a good chance of getting into Texas Tech.
 Students with an ACT score that falls between 22 and 27 have an average chance of getting admitted, and students with an ACT score of 22 or below have a low chance of being offered admission.

 Composite SAT Range